-Finnish brand Light Cognitive has created a circular LED skylight, which gradually changes colour according to the time of day, in a bid to bring the benefits of natural light to a windowless retail space in Barcelona.
+Finnish brand Light Cognitive has created a circular LED skylight that gradually changes colour according to the time of day, in a bid to bring the benefits of natural light to a windowless retail space in Barcelona.

-Called Oculus, the artificial window was created as a bespoke commission for a high street fashion retailer and has been shortlisted for this year's Dezeen Award in the architectural lighting design category.
+Called Oculus, the artificial window was made using the company's titular, patented technology, which has been shortlisted for this year's Dezeen Award in the lighting design and architectural lighting design categories.

 To recreate a similar sense of openness and connection to nature within the confines of the shop, Light Cognitive designed a nearly two and a half metre wide light installation.

 The installation circles through the natural colours of the sky throughout the day, from the vivid reds and oranges of dawn to the clear blue of the midday sun and the warm, muted hues of dusk.

 Crucially, rather than simply making use of generic sky-like shades, Light Cognitive's technology matches the colour and intensity of the light outside, based on an actual model of the sky above Barcelona as captured on a clear day.